Anasalkendi/trello-clone/backend/DEPLOYMENT.md

 # Deployment Notes (cPanel)

 These steps document how to deploy the Laravel backend on a typical cPanel shared hosting environment.
+For an end-to-end Hostinger example (including the Vite frontend and automated Git pulls) see the repository-level [`DEPLOYMENT.md`](../DEPLOYMENT.md).

 ## Requirements